Supermajority: Use in parliamentary procedure

-Parliamentary procedure requires that any action that may alter the rights of a minority have a supermajority requirement.
+Parliamentary procedures can utilize supermajority rules to avoid the tyranny of the majority and increase political stability.
 Robert's Rules of Order states:

 As a compromise between the rights of the individual and the rights of the assembly, the principle has been established that a two-thirds vote is required to adopt any motion that: (a) suspends or modifies a rule of order previously adopted; (b) prevents the introduction of a question for consideration; (c) closes, limits, or extends the limits of debate; (d) closes nominations or the polls, or otherwise limits the freedom of nominating or voting; or (e) takes away membership.

+Supermajority rules can contribute to gridlock and cause the tyranny of the supermajority.
+Supermajority pivot points can show higher volatility than median pivot points in case of political polarization.

 Use in governments around the world

 Australia

 To pass an amendment to the Australian Constitution, a referendum is required and must achieve a "double majority": a majority of those voting nationwide, as well as separate majorities in a majority of states (i.e., 4 out of 6 states).
 Furthermore, in circumstances where a specific state is affected by a referendum, a majority of voters in that state must also agree to the change—referred to as a "triple majority".